-Difficult HR meetings are a part of doing business.
+Difficult HR meetings with employees are a part of doing business.
 Nobody necessarily looks forward to them, but many times they are inevitable.

-In this article, we’ll take a close look at exactly how to handle difficult HR meetings with your employees.
+With aid of the yoyomeeting Microsoft meeting minutes software, we outline how exactly you can handle difficult HR meetings at work.
 It won’t always be easy, but it must be done.

 1. Set Your Agenda

 Before the meeting starts, make sure to go into it with a solid plan.
 Difficult HR meetings typically begin going bad because the people leading the conversation go into them trying to handle things off the cuff.

 Set a very specific agenda that addresses concerns and resolutions in a detailed, thought-out way.